In this post, we will cover the Feature and Presentation Component Design pattern. This pattern has been called many things such as

 - Container Components

-For this post we will use the terminology of Feature and Presentation.
-This pattern has been covered many times and across other frameworks other than Angular but I would just like to give my perspective of this useful pattern.
+For this post, we will use the terminology of Feature and Presentation.
+This pattern has been covered many times and across other frameworks other than Angular but I would just like to give my perspective on this useful pattern.

 Here we have a product search page.
 The user can search for products with filters.
 The search view shows a list of product items.

-Lets define the Feature component first.
-A Feature component is a top level component that contains all other components in our feature.
+Let’s define the Feature component first.
+A Feature component is a top-level component that contains all other components in our feature.
 This commonly is a routed component in Angular.
 Our feature components are responsible for gathering data from various services for our feature to use.
-If our user saves data the feature component is responsible to pass that data to our Angular Services to save the data to our server API.
-Feature components are sill very slim with the amount of application logic.
+If our user saves data, the feature component is responsible for passing that data to our Angular Services to save the data to our server API.
+Feature components are still very slim with the amount of application logic.
 We try to defer this logic to Services if possible.
-For this example the
+For this example, the

 product-search is our Feature Component and will be composed of many Presentation components.